pdav5883/bracket-revival/README.md

 - Set up bracketry for mobile
 - Email reminders
 - Team logos
+- picks query params only works if you use cid=compname rather than cid=cid since it looks into index file

 ### Real-time game flow
 - Year is created